uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 No foreign keys should be used to make data update and refreshing easier and independent from the order of the tables.

-Every table gets an extra column for the uyuni server id of server which provide the data.
+Every table gets an extra column for the Uyuni server id of server which provide the data.
 On a single Uyuni Server this is a standard value `1` which represent "localhost".
 On the Hub it will be replaced with the real server id the managed server has in the hub database.